If you are going to read and study God's word, which all Christians need to, then

 Just type into Google (or your preferred search engine): "ruth 1:2 biblehub commentary"

-The link to BibleHub commentaries will look like this: https://biblehub.com/commentaries/ruth/1-2.htm and should be the first link in the search results.
+The link to BibleHub commentaries will look like this: https://biblehub.com/commentaries/ruth/1-2.htm and should be in the top 5 suggested links.

 The Bible Hub site provides all the great Christian theologians commentaries on one page so you can read each one, comparing one to another to confirm the truth of the meaning of scripture.